eruditio-project/cryptonote/README.md

-This is the reference code for [Eruditio](https://www.eruditioproject.org) cryptocurrency protocol, based on [Cryptonote](https://cryptonote.org) protocol.
+This is the reference code for [Eruditio](https://www.eruditioproject.org) cryptocurrency, based on [Cryptonote](https://cryptonote.org) protocol.